Search for the charmonium weak decay $\psi(2S)\to D_s^-\pi^+ + c.c.$ and $\psi(2S)\to D_s^-\rho^+ + c.c.$

 \section{Event selection and data analysis}

 The analysis is performed using the BESIII offline software system~\cite{bes3:boss}.
-We reconstruct $D_s^-$ using the semileptonic decay channel $D_s^-\to \phi e^-\bar{\nu}_e$ with $\phi\to K^+K^-$, which has a large BF $(2.39\pm 0.16)$\%~\cite{pdg:2022}.
+We reconstruct $D_s^-$ using the semileptonic decay channel $D_s^-\to \phi e^-\bar{\nu}_e$, which has a large BF $(2.34 \pm 0.12)$\%~\cite{pdg:2025}, with $\phi$ reconstructed using $\phi\to K^+K^-$.
+The product of the branching ratios for this cascade decay is $(1.17\pm 0.06)$\%.
 This decay channel is used in preference to a hadronic decay of the $D_s^-$ meson since the $\psi(2S)$ meson predominantly decays to hadrons through the strong interaction, and therefore the final state including the electron and neutrino has a low background rate.
 The $\rho^+$ meson candidates are reconstructed via $\rho^+\to \pi^+\pi^0$ with $\pi^0\to \gamma\gamma$.
 The reconstructed decay chains of $\psi(2S)\to D_s^-\pi^+$ and $\psi(2S)\to D_s^-\rho^+$ contain four charged final-state particles, corresponding to four charged tracks in the detector.
 For signal events, these four charged tracks must be detected in the MDC within $|\cos\theta|<0.93$, where $\theta$ is the polar angle with respect to the MDC symmetry axis.
 The distance of the closest approach of each charged track to the interaction point must satisfy the requirements of $|V_{xy}|<1$~cm and $|V_z|<10~$cm, where $|V_{xy}|$ and $|V_z|$ denote the distances in the transverse plane and along the z direction, respectively.
 Furthermore, since the $\psi(2S)$ meson is electrically neutral, the net charge of the selected charged tracks must be zero.

 Particle identification (PID) for charged tracks combines the measurements of specific ionization energy loss~(d$E$/d$x$) in the MDC and the time-of-flight measured by TOF to obtain the likelihoods for each particle hypothesis, $L_h$~($h=K, \pi, e$).
 For charged pion candidates we require $L(\pi)>0, L(\pi)>L(K)$ and $L(\pi)>L(e)$.
 For the kaon candidates we require $L(K)>0$ and $L(K)>L(\pi)$.
 For electron candidates, the requirements are $L(e)>0.001$ and $L(e)/(L(e) + L(\pi) + L(K))>0.8$.
 To further suppress $e/\pi$ misidentification, we additionally require $0.86<E/p<1.03$ for $e$ candidates, where $E$ is the energy deposit in the EMC and $p$ is the momentum measured by the MDC.
 Both $\psi(2S)\to D_s^-\pi^+$ and $\psi(2S)\to D_s^-\rho^+$ decays produce the same charged final-state particles, $K^+, K^-, \pi^+, e^-$; therefore, two $K$ candidates, one $\pi$ candidate and one $e$ candidate are required for each signal event.